insidemordecai/website/content/links/index.md

 showPagination: false
 ---

-Well hello there, here is a collection of other places you can find me and other  blogs and posts.
-These are mainly places I find interesting, recommendations, get inspiration from or tend to reference a lot.
+Well hello there, here is a collection of other places you can find me and other  blogs/posts.
+These are mainly places I find interesting and recommendations.

 ## Thine Own / Slash Pages